Zillich/my-first-repo/readme.txt

 hello git !
-I want to get a job.
+git is a good tool!